Dr. Kenneth H. Luther

 Academic and Professional Experience

-Award for Distinguished College or University Teaching of Mathematics, Indiana Section of the Mathematical Association of America, March 2008.
-Nominated for Caterpillar Teaching Award at Valparaiso University, 2010 and 2012.
+Valparaiso University Excellence in Teaching Award, Spring 2022. // Award for Distinguished College or University Teaching of Mathematics, Indiana Section of the Mathematical Association of America, March 2008. // Nominated for Caterpillar Teaching Award at Valparaiso University, 2010 and 2012.
 Nominated for VU Alumni Association Distinguished Teaching Award, 2015.

 - Fall 2011 – Summer 2019: Chair, Department of Mathematics and Statistics (was Department of Mathematics and Computer Science until Fall 2014)

 - Fall 2005 – Present: Associate Professor: Department of Mathematics and Statistics (ex-Mathematics and Computer Science)